fbpx

 Phase 1 centers on a “threat evaluation.”
 A map for the migration corridor is drafted and WGFD biologists identify existing threats to the migration as well as protections already in place.
 If biologists judge the existing protections to be insufficient, the agency will recommend moving forward with the designation process.

-The public has a chance to weigh in on the draft map and threat evaluation to inform revisions before biologists bring their recommendation before the Wyoming Game and Fish Commission.
-If the Commission votes to move forward with the designation process, we move on to phase 2.
+The public then has a chance to weigh in on the draft map and threat evaluation before biologists bring their recommendation before the Wyoming Game and Fish Commission.

-Phase 2 centers on a “biological risk assessment.”
-This requires a more thorough analysis by WGFD and is meant to be completed in a year or less.
+*WE ARE HERE* Phase 2 centers on a “biological risk and opportunity assessment.”
+This requires a more thorough analysis of each segment of the corridor by WGFD and is meant to be completed in twelve months.
 When a draft is complete, biologists will once again seek public input before finalizing the risk assessment and bringing it before the Game and Fish Commission.
 If the Commission chooses to recommend migration corridor designation to the Governor, we enter the final phase of the designation process.
+This is where we are in the process right now!
+If you haven’t yet, hoof it over to the comment submission button at the top of this page and get your comment in.

 Phase 3 of the designation process largely depends on the Governor.
 If they opt to proceed, they will appoint an “Area Working Group” tasked with forming recommendations for corridor designation.
 This group will include affected county commissions and Tribes as well as representation from conservation, hunting, motorized recreation, agriculture, and industry groups.